soulwing/tnm4j/README.md

 --------------------------------------

 The MIB integration also plays a pivotal role in interpreting the index objects for conceptual tables in the MIB.
-In [SNMPv2] (https://www.ietf.org/rfc/rfc2578.txt) objects that serve as table row indexes are not accessible.
-An application that wishes to query table information from an SNMP agent must reconstruct the index object values from the object identifier of another object in the table.
+[SNMPv2] (https://www.ietf.org/rfc/rfc2578.txt) table row indexes are not accessible.
+An application that wishes to query table information from an SNMP agent must reconstruct the index object values from the object identifier of another (accessible) object in the table.
 This restriction makes the agent implementation more efficient, but greatly complicates the work of the network management application.
 Tnm4j completely encapsulates this unpleasant truth of SNMPv2 tables, as illustrated in the following example.

 Suppose that our management application wants to use the [IPV6-MIB] (http://www.ietf.org/rfc/rfc2465.txt) to obtain the IPv6 addresses